 Children should be provided with age appropriate information about the visits process so they know what to expect; this could include explaining that they may be searched, that dogs who have been trained to detect drugs will be present; that items like mobile phones cannot be taken into visits and that physical contact (hugging etc.) during visits is likely to be restricted.

 It is possible that a request for contact could be made by a parent or from the child directly.
-If such a request is received the prisoner will be informed and asked if s/he wishes to submit a request for contact.
+If such a request is received the prisoner must be informed and asked if they wish to submit a request for contact.

 The over-riding principle is that the child's welfare is paramount - and that any contact must be in the child's best interest.

-In cases where the parent does not support contact, the prison establishment should inform Children's Services of the parent's decision.
+In cases where the parent/primary carer does not support contact, the prison establishment must inform Children's Social Care Services.